MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-project-budget-from-estimates.md

 When these steps are followed, well-planned estimates can be used as the foundation for creating a project cost and sales budget.

 > [!NOTE]
-> The steps outlined in this article apply to both cost and sales budget.
+> The steps that are outlined in this article apply to both cost budget and sales budget.

-> [!NOTE]
+>
 > The action of creating a budget from estimates runs on a best-effort basis.
 In other words, all estimates that pass budget-related validations are created as budget lines.
 >
 > The **Timeline** section of the **Project summary** tab provides a summary of the action of creating a budget from estimates.